Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Definitions and Overview

 \subsection{Statistical Dimension}

 The main tool in our analysis is an information-theoretic bound on the complexity of statistical algorithms.
-Our definitions originate from the statistical query (SQ) dimension in learning theory \cite{BlumFJKMR94} used to characterize SQ learning algorithms.
-Roughly speaking, the SQ dimension corresponds to the number of nearly uncorrelated labeling functions in a class (see Appendix \ref{sec:relate-2-sq} for the details of the definition and the relationship to our bounds).
+Our definitions originate from the statistical query (SQ) dimension \citeP{BlumFJKMR94} used to characterize SQ learning algorithms.
+Roughly speaking, the SQ dimension corresponds to the number of nearly uncorrelated labeling functions in a class (see Section \ref{sec:relate-2-sq} for the details of the definition and the relationship to our bounds).

 We introduce a natural generalization and strengthening of this approach to search problems over arbitrary sets of distributions and prove lower bounds on the complexity of statistical algorithms based on the generalized notion.
 Our definition departs from SQ dimension in three aspects.
-(1) Our notion applies to any set of distributions whereas in the learning setting all known dimensions require fixing the distribution over the domain and only allow varying the labeling function.
+(1) Our notion applies to any set of distributions; in the learning setting all known definitions of statistical dimension require fixing the distribution over the domain and only allow varying the labeling function.
+Such an extension was not known even in the context of PAC learning.
 (2) Instead of relying on a bound on pairwise correlations, our dimension relies on a bound on average correlations in a large set of distributions.
-This weaker condition allows us to derive the tight bounds on the complexity of statistical algorithms for the planted $k$-biclique problem.
-(3) We show that our dimension also gives lower bounds for the stronger $\VSTAT$ oracle (without incurring a quadratic loss in the sample size parameter).

-\eat{ Our definition departs from SQ dimension in three aspects.
-(1) Our notion applies to any set of distributions whereas in the learning setting all known dimensions require fixing the distribution over the domain and only allow varying the labeling function.
-(2) Instead of relying on a bound on pairwise correlations, our dimension relies on a bound on average correlations in a large set of distributions.
-This weaker condition allows us to derive the tight bounds on the complexity of statistical algorithms for the planted $k$-biclique problem.
-(3) We show that our dimension also gives lower bounds for the stronger $\VSTAT$ oracle (without incurring a quadratic loss in the sample size parameter). }
+This weaker condition allows us to derive tight bounds on the complexity of SQ algorithms for the planted $k$-biclique problem.
+(3) We show that our notion of dimension also gives lower bounds for the stronger $\VSTAT$ oracle (without incurring a quadratic loss in the parameter).

 We now define our dimension formally.
 For two functions $f,g: X \rightarrow \R$ and a distribution $D$ with probability density function $D(x)$, the inner product of $f$ and $g$ over $D$ is defined as